Price discrimination: Segmentation by age group, student status, ethnicity and citizenship

 Many movie theaters, amusement parks, tourist attractions, and other places have different admission prices per market segment: typical groupings are Youth/Child, Student, Adult, Senior Citizen, Local and Foreigner.
 Each of these groups typically have a much different demand curve.
 Children, people living on student wages, and people living on retirement generally have much less disposable income.
-Foreigners may be perceived as being more wealthy than locals and therefore being capable of paying more for goods and services - sometimes this can be even 35 times as much.
+Foreigners may be perceived as being more wealthy than locals and therefore being capable of paying more for goods and services – sometimes this can be even 35 times as much.
 Market stall-holders and individual public transport providers may also insist on higher prices for their goods and services when dealing with foreigners (sometimes called the "White Man Tax").
-Some goods - such as housing - may be offered at cheaper prices for certain ethnic groups.
+Some goods – such as housing – may be offered at cheaper prices for certain ethnic groups.

 Discounts for members of certain occupations

 Some businesses may offer reduced prices members of some occupations, such as school teachers (see below), police and military personnel.
 In addition to increased sales to the target group, businesses benefit from the resulting positive publicity, leading to increased sales to the general public.

-Retail incentives

-A variety of incentive techniques may be used to increase market share or revenues at the retail level.
-These include discount coupons, rebates, bulk and quantity pricing, seasonal discounts, and frequent buyer discounts.
+In the United Kingdom, the "Blue Light Card" is an example of a discount scheme available to staff working for emergency services, the NHS, social care providers and the armed forces.

 Incentives for industrial buyers

 Many methods exist to incentivize wholesale or industrial buyers.
-These may be quite targeted, as they are designed to generate specific activity, such as buying more frequently, buying more regularly, buying in bigger quantities, buying new products with established ones, and so on.
+These may be quite targeted, as they are designed to promote specific behaviours such as buying more frequently, buying more regularly, buying in larger quantities, buying new products with established ones, and so on.
 They may also be designed to reduce the administrative and finance costs of processing each transaction.
 Thus, there are bulk discounts, special pricing for long-term commitments, non-peak discounts, discounts on high-demand goods to incentivize buying lower-demand goods, rebates, and many others.
-This can help the relations between the firms involved.
+This can help the relations between the sellers involved.
+It's the example of the second-price discrimination.